Tiger (guitar)

-Tiger was Jerry Garcia's main guitar from 1979 to 1989.
-It was designed and built by Sonoma County luthier Doug Irwin.
-The instrument was commissioned by Garcia in 1973 following delivery of Wolf, his first major Irwin-built guitar.
-Upon commissioning the instrument, Garcia enjoined Irwin to "make it the way he thought was best, and don't hold back."
+Tiger is a custom-built guitar owned by Grateful Dead guitarist Jerry Garcia.
+Garcia commissioned luthier Doug Irwin to design and build the guitar in 1973 following delivery of Wolf, his first major Irwin-built guitar.
+Upon commissioning the instrument, Garcia asked Irwin to "make it the way he thought was best, and don't hold back."
+Tiger served as Garcia's main guitar from 1979 to 1989.
+It was the last guitar Garcia played publicly with the Grateful Dead at a Soldier Field performance on July 9, 1995.